 As a contender on Project Runway, she wasn’t allowed to have her sketchbook with her due to the rules of the competition.
 “That really threw me off my game,” she says.

-Sarah’s tips for developing a clothing line:
+Sarah’s tips for designing a clothing line:

 - Always be doodling.
 A doodle is the first step toward a refined design.
 For Sarah, every idea starts on paper before being translated to Illustrator or another software tool.
 “I always use a mix of new technology and notebooks full of scribbles,” she says.